impactbyte/full-stack-web-assignments/06-JavaScript-Dasar/05-function/README.md

     ```
 4. Soal - 04
     ```
+    word = "hello world"
+    firstNonRepeatedChar should be "kata tidak boleh dipisah"

+    #OR
     word = "alloha"
-    nonRepeatChar should be "o"
+    firstNonRepeatedChar should be "o"

     #OR
     word = "wooohoowh"
-    nonRepeatChar should be ""
+    firstNonRepeatedChar should be ""
     ```

 ## Key Learning Points